 Out-of-home media example by activewear brand LNDR

-In my 21 years of experience, I've seen too many brands waste money on paid channels before they have organic traction.
-Instead of doing the hard strategic work to get their product, price, value proposition, messaging and branding right, they throw good money after bad at paid channels expecting miracles.
+Paid media channels can get expensive, especially when you're starting out, so we balance with owned, borrowed and earned to help us punch above our weight.
+Paid media does not guarantee sales, which is a bitter pill.
+If your strategy, messaging or creative is off, your ads will not translate to sales.
+Too many brands waste money on paid media channels before they have organic traction.
+Instead of doing the hard strategic work to get their product, price, value proposition, messaging and branding right, they throw good money after bad at paid channels, expecting miracles.

-Paid channels don't speak to your credibility or authority, so we look to earned media.
+Paid media channels don't speak to your credibility or authority, so for that, we look to earned media.

 As the name suggests, you can earn media coverage in exchange for non-monetary currency.
 I have built my brand on earned media: I exchange my marketing expertise for coverage in leading business and marketing publications.